-Pushkin is a black, half-Persian cat who was 10 years old at the time and came to the Oratory in 2008 with Father Guziel his 'carer and personal assistant', roles he combines with being Parish Priest and since then has established himself as 'the Oratory cat'.
+Pushkin was a black, half-Persian cat who was 10 years old at the time.
+He had arrived at the Oratory in 2008 with Father Guziel his 'carer and personal assistant', roles he combined with being Parish Priest and then established himself as 'the Oratory cat'.
 And he wanted to meet the pope!
 He was even wearing a ribbon in the papal colours of yellow and white.
-Benedict is a confirmed cat-lover and was delighted to meet Pushkin, enquiring about him, telling him how handsome he was, stroking him and shaking a proffered paw (above).
+Benedict was a confirmed cat-lover and was delighted to meet Pushkin, enquiring about him, telling him how handsome he was, stroking him and shaking a proffered paw (above).
 The Vatican TV crew and photographer, who had been on the point of leaving, had to rush back to record the encounter, during which the cat was said to have 'maintained a dignified and prayerful silence'.
 Following the meeting and the ensuing publicity, Pushkin received plenty of fan mail and was hoping to be on the pope's Christmas-card list!
 Fr Guziel remarked that the cat had also gained 'hairs and graces'.

-Pushkin's story begins in 2000 when he was adopted as a kitten by Fr Guziel, who was working at the time as a hospital chaplain near Birmingham.
+Pushkin's story began in 2000 when he was adopted as a kitten by Fr Guziel, who was working at the time as a hospital chaplain near Birmingham.
 It wasn't long before he had a new position as priest in the parish of Fenton, near the city of Stoke-on-Trent; Pushkin went with him to live in the Presbytery and become Parish Cat, a position he filled for seven years before the move to Birmingham Oratory.
 In 2011, with the aid of Fr Guziel, he wrote a little book about his life experiences and the papal visit, of course; details are given below.
-The book has delightful pen-and-ink illustrations by the Carmelite nuns of Wolverhampton (left), and a foreword by another distinguished person who Pushkin counts among his friends: HRH Princess Michael of Kent (right).
-She met him not long after he had moved to the Oratory and she was visiting for the opening of the shrine to Cardinal Newman.
-The princess is also a cat-lover and she and Pushkin have remained in touch ever since.
+The book has delightful pen-and-ink illustrations by the Carmelite nuns of Wolverhampton (left), and a foreword by another distinguished person who Pushkin counted among his friends: HRH Princess Michael of Kent (right).
+She met him not long after he had moved to the Oratory when she was visiting for the opening of the shrine to Cardinal Newman.
+The princess was also a cat-lover and she and Pushkin remained in touch afterwards.

 Pushkin's book was launched on 21 November 2011 at the Oratory, with suitable ceremony, the princess as guest of honour, and some hundred or so other guests and friends from both the clergy and the laity.
 Songs written for the occasion were sung, speeches made and a buffet enjoyed including a very special 'Pushkin cake' (right).
 The cat himself, of course, was in attendance and enjoyed spending time with his friend the princess again.

-Pushkin is still at the Oratory and a valued member of the community, taking his duties seriously.
-These include rigorously inspecting visitors, ensuring the house is in good order and all duties are being properly carried out.
-If guests are visiting any of the special rooms in the building, such as Cardinal Newman's room or the library, then he will often accompany them to supervise and ensure that the priest who is giving the guided tour is doing so correctly.
-He emphasises the need for substantial amounts of rest and grooming, with regular exercise up and down the stairs, being highlighted as key parts of maintaining the stamina required for his important role.
+Pushkin was still at the Oratory in 2014 and a valued member of the community, taking his duties seriously.
+These included rigorously inspecting visitors, ensuring the house was in good order and all duties were being properly carried out.
+If guests were visiting any of the special rooms in the building, such as Cardinal Newman's room or the library, then he would often accompany them to supervise and ensure that the priest who was giving the guided tour was doing so correctly.
+He emphasised the need for substantial amounts of rest and grooming, with regular exercise up and down the stairs, being highlighted as key parts of maintaining the stamina required for his important role.

 Pushkin the Pontifical Cat: Tails of an Oratory Cat, Fr Anton Guziel, Cong.
 Orat.; St Pauls Publishing, London, 2011, ISBN 978-0-85439-826-3 (see our review in Folios).